jstehli/linux-cfg/notes.md

 GNU pass

-.password-store is git enabled and pushed via cronjob (todo) to github repository
+.password-store is git enabled, backed up atm to github (this needs to change sometime)

+synced across devices using syncthing

 pw's & metadata are stored in encrypted text files, using a directory structure like: